Automattic/jetpack/tools/e2e-commons/README.md

 ## Run the tests

-Now you can run the test in2 different ways: against a local site, in a Docker environment, or against a remote site, that you preconfigured.
+Now you can run the test in two different ways: against a local site, in a Docker environment; or against a remote site, that you preconfigured.

 ## 1. Use the local Docker environment